Lauren A. Oliver

 Civil Engineering, Santa Clara University

 I left high school knowing I wanted to work in natural resources and do something good in the world, but not knowing what.
-My father’s advice was to “do the hardest thing” and establish a strong technical foundation from which I could build my career.
+My dad’s advice was to “do the hardest thing” and establish a strong technical foundation from which I could build my career.
 It was great advice.

 2017–19